 Introduction: Advocacy --> Recognition --> Access

 Since 2005, the American Music Therapy Association and the Certification Board for Music Therapists have collaborated on a State Recognition Operational Plan.
-The primary purpose of this Plan is to get music therapy and our MT-BC credential recognized by individual states so that citizens can more easily access our services.
+The primary purpose of this plan is to get music therapy and our MT-BC credential recognized by individual states so that citizens can more easily access our services.
 The AMTA Government Relations staff and CBMT Regulatory Affairs staff provide guidance and technical support to state task forces throughout the country as they work towards state recognition.
-To date, their work has resulted in 35 active state task forces, 2 licensure bills passed in 2011, and an estimated 10 bills being filed in 2012 that seek to create either a music therapy registry or license for music therapy.
+To date, their work has resulted in over 35 active state task forces, 2 licensure bills passed in 2011, 1 licensure bill passed in 2012, and an estimated 7 bills being filed in 2013 that seek to create either title protection or a licensure for music therapy.
 This month, our focus is on YOU and on getting you excited about advocacy.

 About the Project

-Throughout the month of January, music therapy bloggers and podcasters will be sharing their tips, thoughts, and ideas on advocacy and on being an advocate.
+Throughout the month of January, music therapy bloggers and podcasters will be sharing their tips, thoughts, and ideas on advocacy, on being an advocate, and on the importance of story-telling in the advocacy process.
 I will be adding links to their articles and podcast episodes as the month goes by.
-Be sure to also follow the #mtadvocacy hashtag on Twitter to stay current with what's happening.
+Be sure to also follow the #mtadvocacy and #lovemusictherapy hashtags on Twitter to stay current with what's happening.